Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 In order to answer his question, an entire research field developed that pulled together relevant data from a wide variety of different sources using widely differing methodologies and approaches.
 They addressed challenges often faced by social science and computer science researchers trying to use new data to answer important questions - namely that inputs, outputs and outcomes are not generated or combined in a systematic fashion, even though producing consistent and reliable answers to stakeholder requests requires the use of common data sources and standardized methodologies.
 They were able to pull together new digital sources of data and apply modern technologies to analyze them.
 In the book we use three main examples to show how this was done.
 The first is to  describe **what** research is being done, using data produced from multiple agencies on grand funding.
 The second is to use award and patent administrative records to describe **who** is doing the research (and **with whom**).
 The third is to use patent data to describe **what results** the funding has generated [@weinberg2014science, @Lane2018]

 Showing how those challenges can be addressed fits in with the goal of the book.
 The focus is to highlight how to use new digital technologies to capture the data needed to understand and address a set of questions, with an illustrative focus on the broad  results of Federal Science and Technology investments.
 We are able to draw on the public availability of a wide variety of research inputs, such as federal grant information, and some outputs, particularly patent data.
 We are also able to draw on new and more accurate methods exist for reliably attributing research products to researchers, a nontrivial task due to considerable ambiguity in author names [@han2004two, @smalheiser2009author, @li2014disambiguation, @kim2016inventor].
-Figure \@ref(fig:fig2) provides an abstract representation of the empirical approach that is needed: data about grants, the people who are funded on grants, and the subsequent scientific and economic activities and shows .
+Figure \@ref(fig:fig2) provides an abstract representation of the empirical approach that is needed: data about grants, the people who are funded on grants, and the subsequent scientific and economic activities and shows.

 First, data must be captured on what is funded, and since the data are in text format, computational linguistics tools must be applied